 Improve your CTR by implementing dynamic keyword insertion with your headlines.
 Then, save time on manual creation and testing of multiple ad copies by trying out automation tools such as Search Ads 360.
 It gives you the chance to pause poor ads instantly, and keep the winners.

 5. Competitor Tracking

-PPC competition may sometimes seem intimidating, taking into account the fact that you cannot keep abreast of your PPC rivals’ progress in Google Ads, you can only use your common sense to interpret some elements in their campaigns.
+PPC competition may sometimes seem intimidating.
+You don’t have access to your PPC rivals’ progress in Google Ads.
+So, you might feel left with only your common sense to interpret their campaigns.

-If you want to stay up-to-date with how your competitors’ ads perform and which of your rivals take up ad space at the top of SERPs for your target keywords, Position Tracking can be a great help and a useful part of pay-per-click campaign management.
+For a better way to stay up-to-date with how your competitors’ ads perform and which of your rivals take up ad space at the top of SERPs for your target keywords, check out Semrush’s Position Tracking.
+This tool can be a great help and a useful part of pay-per-click campaign management.

-Once you set up your campaign in the tool, make sure to choose Google Ads as the keyword “type”, not Organic, to track your competitor’s ranking for target keywords in the Google paid results.
+Once you set up your tracking campaign in the tool (using the same Project as your PPC Keyword Tool and Site Audit campaigns), make sure to choose Google Ads as the keyword “type”, not Organic, to track your competitor’s ranking for paid keywords in the Google paid results.

-Discover the domains that are your biggest competition for the same target keywords in the Competitors Discovery tab of Position Tracking.
+Discover the domains that are your biggest competition for the same targeted terms in the Competitors Discovery tab of Position Tracking.